 - Just as the man made of dust was, so also the men made of dust are; and just as the man of heaven is, so also the men of heaven are.

-- And just as we bear the image of the man made of dust, we will also bear the image of the man of heaven.
+- And just as we bore the image of the man made of dust, we will also bear the image of the man of heaven.

-- Now I declare this brothers: flesh and blood can’t inherit the kingdom of God, nor can the incorruptible inherit decay.
+- Now I declare this brothers: flesh and blood isn’t able to inherit the kingdom of God, nor is decay able to inherit incorruptibility.

 - Behold, I tell you a mystery.
 We won’t all be put to sleep, but we’ll all be changed